LED UV exposure box

 • misc: screws, nuts, glue etc.

 The box may be made of your choice of material.
-I’ve built it out of two identical halves, interior dimensions 18 x 11 x 5.5cm each.
+I’ve built it out of two identical halves, with interior dimensions 18 x 11 x 5.5cm each.
 The material is 8mm thick OSB, for which you will require the following parts:

 • 4 11 x 5.5cm pieces;